Colorado State University: Turn of the 20th century

-Alston Ellis encountered limited funding and decided rapidly in 1895 to reduce the number of Experiment Stations.
+Alston Ellis encountered limited funding and decided in 1895 to reduce the number of Experiment Stations.
 Female students grew in number from 44 in 1892 to 112 in 1896, and by fall 1895, the college's new domestic-economy program was in place.
 Football had a one-year stint at CAC in 1893, but Ellis was not a supporter of extracurricular activities and was especially hostile towards football.

 Barton Aylesworth became the school's fourth president in 1899, and the combination of his non-confrontational style with the presence of the vocal Colorado Cattle and Horse Growers Association on the governing board allowed ranching and farming interests to take the college's agricultural programs to new heights, greatly influencing the development of the entire school.
 Initially, the influence of ranching interests brought tremendous progress to CAC's agricultural programs.
 Enrollment quadrupled, studies in veterinary medicine were re-established, and CAC's Experiment Station benefited from lobbying that finally secured state appropriations.
 Eventually, conflicts with agricultural interests may have prompted Aylesworth to begin promoting a more balanced curriculum at CAC, which he then fought hard to defend.
 The conflict also led him to tire and negotiate his resignation.

 Aylesworth was a big supporter of extracurricular activities.
 Football returned to the college in fall 1899, but baseball was the school's most popular sport.
 In 1903, the women's basketball team won CAC's first unofficial athletic championship, culminating with a victory over the University of Colorado.
 New clubs, fraternities, and sororities also emerged.
 By 1905, the school had a fledgling music department, which two years later became the Conservatory of Music.